Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 You kinda have to transverse first and then decide what symbol to put.

 Aka.
 Needs late response/delay by a step before printing.

+Using stack data structure might help with that.